 At an altitude of 8000 feet, as I sit here in peace, witnessing this grand play of nature and listening to the beautiful sounds of winds, rain and thunder, I’m reminded of a little story.

-Once upon a time a farmer lost his watch while working in the barn.
+Once upon a time, a farmer lost his watch while working in the barn.
 This was not just any watch but his most favorite possession.
 His late father had given it to him decades ago.
 He searched for it frantically, in every nook and corner of his barn.
 He turned the hay upside down but it was nowhere to be found.

 Somewhat distraught, hardly had he sat down when he heard children playing outside.
-He asked them for help and promised a reward of $20 to the one who would find it.
+He asked them for help and promised a reward of $20 to the one who found it.
 Excited, eager and hopeful, the children rummaged through the whole area, practically combing every haystack, yet they couldn’t find it either.
 They gave up and went back to playing.
 The farmer thought he would never see his watch again.

 “Can you give me a chance?” a small boy tugged at his coat.